 - To calculate, the software first multiplies the Value by the Local Purchase Percentage ($1,000,000 * 0.50 = $500,000)

 - Deflators are applied to adjust the entered value down to the year of the data set.
 This makes the dollar values used to calculate the Multipliers equivalent to the entered dollar values.

 - The resultant value is applied to the Multipliers to determine the Indirect and Induced Effects.

 - Thus, the LPP does not provide any information about any of the items purchased by the Commodity in the Event field.
 Regional availability of Intermediate Expenditures and Indirect Effects are determined by the Regional Purchasing Coefficient.

 A Regional Purchasing Coefficient (RPC) is the percent of Total Demand that is met by Local Supply.
 In more detail, it is the proportion of the Total Demand for a Commodity, by all users in the Region, that is supplied by producers located within the Region.
 The RPC is the value used when LPP is set to the SAM Model Value.

 For example, if the RPC for the Commodity fish is 0.8, then 80% of the demand by local fish processors, fish wholesalers, and other fish consumers are met by local fish producers.
 Conversely, 20% (1.0-RPC) of the demand for fish is satisfied by imports.

 The RPC value is derived from the Trade Flow Model that looks at the movement of Commodities domestically and known rates, by Commodity, for foreign trade.
-The RPC value tells us, for every Commodity we purchase, how much of our total requirement for that Commodity is obtained from local sources according to the Region and Year of the Data Set.
+The RPC value tells us, for every Commodity we purchase, how much of our total requirement for that Commodity is obtained from local sources according to the Region and Data Year.
 This value is built into the Multipliers, so you never need to make any adjustments to your Event to account for locality of the goods and services required for your production.

 Written August 23, 2019